 There’s a lack of consistency

 Just last year, a psychiatrist said that he doesn’t even think my brother has depression.
 In fact, he thinks it’s an entirely different mental illness altogether.
 How come we are only being told this 15 years after the first incident, with various appointments and incidents being on record each year?
 When he got out of the hospital last year and tried to contact a doctor he had work with previously, the office told him the doctor no longer worked there and they don’t have their contact information.
 “Sorry,” they said.
-To someone contemplating taking their own life, these are not wise words to say to them.
+To someone contemplating taking their own life, these are not the words they need to hear.
 It’s like saying, “All the work you’ve put in is useless and you’ll have to start all over form the bottom again.
 Good luck!”
 We ended up in the hospital again around this time, where my brother was admitted into the psychiatric facility.
 BIG MISTAKE.

 The hospital’s mental health ward failed him